The Welfare Reform Act gives the Government the power to cap the total benefits to which a single person or couple is entitled.

 How is the cap calculated?

-The cap will be set at the average (median) net earnings for a working household, currently projected to be £500 per week (£26k per annum) for couples and lone parents, and £350 per week for single people without children.
+The cap is set at the average (median) net earnings for a working household, currently £500 per week (£26k per annum) for couples and lone parents, and £350 per week for single people without children.

 Which benefits are included?